New staff essentials

 The Research Office supports staff to develop their research by providing information and guidance on matters such as funding and research management, HDR supervision and research committees including the animal ethics committee, human ethics committee, biosafety committee and Higher Degree Research committee.

 Salaries are paid fortnightly.
-You can view pay slips and payment summaries and change your personal and banking details via HR Online.
+You can view pay slips and payment summaries, manage your leave bookings, and change your personal and banking details via HR Online.
+Use your OneID to login.

 As a Macquarie staff member you have access to a wide range of staff benefits such as flexible working options, development support, free access to online news publications and discounts on health insurance.